zenorocha/liferay-learn/docs/commerce/2.x/en/user-guide/getting-started/store-setup-overview.md

 ## Creating the Catalog

-After setting up the store, begin [creating a catalog](../../catalog/creating-a-catalog/README.md).
+After setting up the store, begin [creating a new catalog](../catalog/creating-a-new-catalog.md).

 ### Adding Products to a Catalog